JorVaCoding/serverInfoProvider/README.md

     - y
     - z
     - dimension
-    - side - The side of the block to fetch RF info from. (up/down/north/south/east/west)
+    - side - The side of the block to fetch fluid info from. (up/down/north/south/east/west)
 - inventory - Gives you the items in an inventory in the world.
 Arguments required:
     - x
     - y
     - z
     - dimension
-    - side - The side of the block to fetch RF info from. (up/down/north/south/east/west)
+    - side - The side of the block to fetch inventory info from. (up/down/north/south/east/west)

 Note that this list is not yet complete and i aim to add more stuff to it!